 On the subject of businesses that require in-person interactions like hospitality and tourism

-From the audience “How about the sectors that depend on ‘in-person’ interaction such as hospitality, tourism & hotels if the second wave of disruption is predicted to happen?
+From the audience: “How about the sectors that depend on ‘in-person’ interaction such as hospitality, tourism, and hotels if the second wave of disruption is predicted to happen?
 How will a second wave of infections affect the business?
 What measures should they take to secure the business?”

 Wai Hun, along with the other panellists, spoke about a few elements that could be helpful:

-- Cost analysis: she advised businesses to start evaluating how to manage areas where they have high operational cost.
-Entrepreneurs need to ask, “what can we do to minimise or control our cost?”
+- Cost analysis: she advised businesses to start evaluating how to manage areas where they have high operational costs.
+Entrepreneurs need to ask, “What can we do to minimise or control our costs?”

 - Finding a new source of income: transformation and new business ventures could help create a sustainable operation with existing resources.